-3. Touch Settings.
+3. Select Settings.

 4. Scroll down to Site settings.

 If you want more aggressive pop-up or advertisement blocking, then you’ll need to go with a third-party browser.
-Unlike Chrome for the desktop, the mobile version of Chrome for Android currently does not work with any plugins.
+Unlike Chrome for the desktop, the mobile version of Chrome for Android currently does not work with any add-ons.
 However, alternatives like Firefox and Samsung Internet do.

-1. Touch the Settings cog.
+1. Open the Ghostery app and tap the Settings cog.